pixelhandler/alert-box-web-components/README.md

 # Alert Box

 Web Component for an "Alert Box" element.
-(Only Chrome which supports:
-HTML Imports, HTML Templates, Custom Elements, and Shadow DOM)
+(Chrome only, which supports HTML Imports, HTML Templates, Custom Elements, and Shadow DOM)